-Otherwise the simplest way to integrate PeaZip Portable in the system is to associate it with the file types it will manage (e.g. 7Z, RAR, ZIP), using "Open with" from Windows rightclick context menu, choosing "Select other apps" and then selecting peazip.exe from the application's path.
+(e.g. 7Z, RAR, ZIP), using "Open with" from Windows rightclick context menu, choosing "Select other apps" and then selecting peazip.exe from the application's path.

-SendTo.7z, in application's path, contains sample SendTo menu items which can be customized to be used also with PeaZip Portable, to make common actions available as links or in SendTo menu, without recurring to registry.
+SendTo.pea, in application's path, contains sample SendTo menu items which can be customized to be used also with PeaZip Portable, to make common actions available as links or in SendTo menu, without recurring to registry.